WithMadiCo/BuildWithCode/README.md

 * Parts from the carpentry class should be completed by this week

 ### [03.01.19] Early Dismissal: No Class
-- **Technology Role**: Mobile App Developer
-- **Crafting Our Story / Solution**: Create a pitch deck and practice sharing about the technology you're creating

 ### [03.08.19] Week 9: FIELD TRIP - PITCH CREATION
-- **Technology Role**: Virtual Reality Developer
+- **Technology Role**: Mobile App Developer & Virtual Reality Developer
 - **Crafting Our Story / Solution**: Create a pitch deck and practice sharing about the technology you're creating
 - **Practice Day**: